- Best Area in Prague for Hotel: Holešovice

 Old Town (Stare Mesto) is the heart of Prague, making it the most expensive area for accommodations and dining.
 But there are budget hotels and hostels around, too—you just need to know where to look.

 Many of the city’s top destinations are found here.
 Also, the Old Town Square hosts the best outdoor markets during Christmas and New Year.

-Transportation: To reach Old Town Square, you can take the metro train and get off Staromestská on line A or Námestí Republiky (Republic Square) on line B. It’s a five-minute walk from either point.
+Transport: To reach Old Town Square, you can take the metro train and get off Staromestská on line A or Námestí Republiky (Republic Square) on line B. It’s a five-minute walk from either point.

 - Powder Tower

 Best Area in Prague for Hotel: New Town